0xcasuwu/boiler/memory-bank/activeContext.md

    - We should enhance error information to help with debugging and user feedback.

 4. **Testing Strategy**:
-   - The standalone mode provides good testability.
+   - The TestBlockContext approach provides deterministic, time-independent testing.
-   - We need to add more comprehensive integration tests.
+   - The comprehensive test suite (51 passing tests) verifies core functionality.
+   - Testing guarantees reliable behavior of time-dependent financial operations.
+   - Additional testing needed for performance, security, and integration aspects.

 ## Current Active Work